-The Ultimate Guide on How to Build That Sculpted Muscular Chest
+The Ultimate Guide on How to Build That Sculpted Chest as a Natural Lifter

 Chest day, everyone’s favorite huh?
 That’s right, go to any gym and you’ll see the majority of guys doing either chest or biceps.

 Why?
 For one, because they’re both “show muscles”, and lot’s of people just train to impress the ladies, and secondly, training chest and arms is easy, ask any newbie lifter if he wants to do bench pressing or squatting today and 95% of the time you’ll be headed towards the bench.

 Nothing wrong with that as long as you remember to train every part of the body in a balanced manner.
 Building a sculpted steel plate chest is important, but so are all the other muscle groups of the body.

 Many people are confused about the anatomy of the chest muscles, otherwise known as “pecs”.
 And this is because they’re not exactly sure whether it would be one big muscle, or a muscle group that has separate sections, upper, middle, and lower.

 The simple truth is that your chest is comprised of one large muscle, which has an “upper portion” on the top part just under the clavicle, which is technically still part of the same muscle, but the muscle fibers are angled differently, and thus this “upper chest” can be targeted with few key movements (and yes, this has been proven in EMG studies too).

 So the chest is comprised of;

 - Pectoralis major, sternal head (the large “main muscle” of the chest).